REGION 4: BLUE GRASS COUNTRY

 Kentucky * Tennessee * Ohio * West Virginia

-The birthplace of entertainers, musicians, authors and scholars, the states of the Blue Grass region offer a rich slice of American history.
+As the birthplace of entertainers, musicians, authors and scholars, the Blue Grass region states offer a rich slice of American history.
 But they are often steeped in superstitious folklore and stereotyped as backward, uncultured and poor.

 The early decorative arts of this region were the hand-pieced quilts, handwoven baskets, and other “necessary” items once common to every remote household, and art was often the result of need.
 The mountain people here were self-reliant, making do with materials at hand, building the cabins they lived in and all the furnishings, growing the flax and raising the sheep for the spinning, and weaving of cloth for their clothes, and making all needed household gadgets, farming tools, toys, and bedding from the materials at hand.